zikalino/dockerfiles/az/README.md

-# Visual Studio Code Container Based Environment for Azure CLI
+# Container Based Environment for Azure CLI

 ## Using Bare Container